Forex Broker Reviews 2021 List

 - Dealing Desk Broker: In these types of brokers, market makers process the trading instructions of their clients through a dealing desk located inside the broker.
 It means when you launch your trade, the broker will collect all the rates & data from the market makers through their inside desk & return to you.

-- Non-Dealing Desk Broker: In this case of FX trading, some brokers process trader’s instruction by third parties.
+- Non-Dealing Desk Broker: In this case of FX trading, some brokers process trader’s instructions by third parties.
 This way saves their time and hassles of processing client’s instruction inside the company.

 These Non-Dealing Desk or NDD brokers are again divided into two parts:

-- Straight Through Processing (STP) Broker: These brokers forward client’s order straight to a third party.
-These agencies execute client’s order by the forex dealer’s dealing desk & then return it to the broker again.
+- Straight Through Processing (STP) Broker: These brokers forward client’s orders straight to a third party.
+These agencies execute the client’s order by the forex dealer’s dealing desk & then return it to the broker again.

-But we’ll recommend you to choose NDD broker to avoid possible manipulation by scammers.
+But we’ll recommend you to choose an NDD broker to avoid possible manipulation by scammers.